 Your Turn on Your Marketing Campaign Launch

 Have you done a marketing campaign launch for your small business?
+Have you tried video content for marketing?
 I’d love to hear more about it in the comments below.